 Another option could be switching your gas and electricity supplier.
 If you haven't switched for a few years it's likely you're on an expensive default tariff.
-Just bear in mind that the savings will take more than a month to kick in.
+Just bear in mind that the savings will take at least a month to kick in.

 It may seem a hassle but these small savings could mean the difference between a desperate month and a doable one.